kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 The positions at which these lines cross one of the sides of the rectangle (made up by the limits in pixels in both x- and y-direction), are stored in a list together with a text label showing the world coordinate of the crossing.
-In principle this is all what this module does.

 Simple example